Shiny Object Syndrome: How To Stay Focused and Not Get Distracted

 4. Improve your signal-to-noise ratio.
 The best way to manage distraction is not through discipline, but by managing the sources of distraction.
 When you are part of groups and newsletters that keep recommending new products, new offerings, it disrupts your focus and train of thought.
 You have to deal with the mental load of looking up each recommendation, assessing if it’s good for you, and making a decision about it.
 This is known as cognitive load, something that I mentioned in my How To Say No To Others podcast.

-Instead of sieving out noise which takes up precious mental energy, remove low-quality information sources.
+Instead of filtering out noise which takes up precious mental energy, remove low-quality information sources.
 Evaluate your social media news feeds, Facebook group memberships, email subscriptions, and RSS feed subscriptions.
 What is your noise-to-signal ratio for each channel?
 Noise refers to information that’s irrelevant to you, while signal refers to information that’s useful and relevant.
 A high noise-to-signal ratio means the channel has a high proportion of unhelpful, irrelevant suggestions (noise) vs. helpful suggestions (signal).
 Unsubscribe from groups and newsletters with a high noise-to-signal ratio.
 Get your information from sources with a high signal-to-noise ratio instead.

 5. Understand the concept of switching costs.
 Even though there are new tools released all the time, I only look into a new tool when (a) it has something that my current tools can’t provide, and/or (b) there are very strong reviews from multiple sources.
 Otherwise, I simply take a cursory glance at what’s available and return to my work priorities.